-Much like my Lazy Person Chicken Enchilada casserole, this Pressure Cooker Enchilada Casserole also doesn’t require rolling of the enchiladas.
-It’s a bit sloppy-looking but it tastes good and it’s family-friendly if you leave out the Chipotle chile in Adobo sauce.
-I’d serve it like this for a quick family meal, but I’d roll them up nicely for company.
-Same recipe, just two different way to finish it up once it’s done pressure cooking.
+Much like my Chicken Enchilada Casserole, this Pressure Cooker Enchilada Casserole also doesn't require rolling of the enchiladas.
+It's a bit sloppy-looking but it tastes good and it's family-friendly if you leave out the chipotle chile in adobo sauce.
+I'd serve it like this for a quick family meal, but I'd roll them up nicely for company.
+Same recipe, just two different way to finish it up once it's done pressure cooking.

 Pressure Cooker Enchilada Casserole